JackOSumTrades/csc174Assignment05/readme.md

 - Following page goes through the two Computer Science students and the Political Science Student

 ### Individual Page
-- Each student has an introduction
-- Each student has a course section
-- Each student has work experience
-- Each student has interests
+- Each student has taken courses for their majors

 ## Taxonomy
 ### Index